-SAMPLE TIME LINE for a SCHOOL SCIENCE FAIR (and students preparing for the WWSEF)
+SAMPLE TIME LINE for a SCHOOL SCIENCE FAIR

+(and students preparing for the WWSEF)

-School Fair Organization Student(s) Project Development Six to five Months Prior Get administrative permission and support.
+School Fair Organization Six to five Months Prior Get administrative permission and support.
 Get a few teachers to help support your efforts.
 Get support of English, Art, P.E., Math Teachers and Librarian.
 Set dates for school fair.
-Remember if you wish to enter the regional fair, your process must be completed according to the WWSEF deadlines on the website (wwsef.ca).
+Remember if you wish to enter the regional fair, your process must be completed prior to the March break.
 Prepare a student information booklet.
 It might include material such as: time lines, how to choose a topic, rules and regulations, evaluation criteria, project check points, project levels, plus additional material as needed.
 Reserve space for school fair.
 (Gymnasium, Library, etc.) Order extra tables and/or chairs.
 Investigate sources for judges (professionals, parents, secondary school science teachers and/or students.)
-Inform students of school science fair and WWSEF dates.
-Encourage students to think about possible areas of investigation.
-(Topics) Inform students of evaluation criteria and how projects will enter into term assessment.
-Inform students of due dates.
-Distribute the student information booklet.
-Students working on their own can find information on time lines, how to choose a topic, rules and regulations, evaluation criteria, and project levels in this website.

-School Fair Organization Student(s) Project Development Four to Three Months Prior The WWSEF website has pictures and reports from students who have been to the Canada-Wide Science Fair in the past.
-There may be other information available from the General Inquiries person on the website contact page.
-Reserve library and teacher- librarian for topic research and information gathering.
+School Fair Organization Student(s) Project Development Four to Three Months Prior Reserve library and teacher- librarian for topic research and information gathering.
 Assist students with equipment needs and supplies.
 Send out letters to judges outlining date, time, location, task, scoring information.
 Judges may have to cancel at the last minute.
-Describe typical science fair projects: display - collection demonstration (demo of scientific principle) experimental (slides and video tapes of previous science fair projects) innovation study (field study) Review rules and point system for judging.
+Describe typical science fair projects: display - collection demonstration (demo of scientific principle) experimental innovation study (field study) Review rules and point system for judging.
 Review maximum dimensions allowed.
 Show how a typical display is set up.
 Since judges expect students to understand and explain their project, emphasize that most of the work in the project must be their own, and that judges are looking for what the students have done.